Reflections on a Heatwave • Adrienne Buller

 The story of climate action is one of peaks—promised, assumed or still to come.

-The unraveling of Britain’s largest water utility is not just a corporate scandal but a case study in how privatized water systems strain under climate pressure, aging infrastructure and the limits of market governance.
+The unraveling of Britain’s largest water utility is not just a scandal.
+It's a case study in how privatized systems strain under climate pressures, aging infrastructure and the limits of market governance.

 In Argentina, economic chaos and political upheaval expose how the IMF's promise of stability has become an instrument of managed decline.